-Ever since then, every time I make French toast, I think about this man and his family 15 years later, and where life may be finding them.
+Ever since then, every time I make French toast, I think about this man and his family all these years later, and where life may be finding them.

-Since that time, I have become allergic to eggs, so I thought french toast was a thing of my distant past.
+Since that time, I have become allergic to eggs, so I thought French toast was a thing of my distant past.
 But then last weekend, I had a yearning.
-I didn’t want to risk the face rash I get from eggs, and so I began searching online until I found a few recipes I thought could be worked over and combined to make a crisp and clean, real food, egg-free french toast batter.
+I didn’t want to risk the face rash I get from eggs, and so I began searching online until I found inspiration from a few vegan French toast recipes I thought could be worked over and combined to make an egg-free batter for my gluten-free French toast.

 And this is it, the mouthwatering perfect creation I came up with.
 It’s gluten-free French toast, and it’s vegan French toast too if you cook it in coconut.
 Of course, it’s made all the better with a slight drizzle of home-tapped Canadian maple syrup.Print